mdio49/nes-emulator/README.md

 - `-t`: Runs the emulator in test mode, printing output to the terminal based on memory at $6004 in accordance with the standard tests.
 The emulator will automatically halt once the test is complete (i.e. it has a status at $6000 that isn't $80 or $81).
 - `-x`: Runs the specific sequence of bytes given after the argument rather than executing a binary file.
 Does not produce a GUI and will instead print each instruction exeucted and halt once the `BRK` instruction is called.
 Only interacts with the 6502 CPU implementation and is only useful for very primitive testing.

-Keyboard interrupts are also possible in order to pause the emulation.
-During this state, the following commands can be typed into the terminal:
-- `reset`: Resets the emulator (i.e. invokes the RESET vector on the CPU, similar to pressing the reset button on the console).
-Note that this can also be done by pressing the `R` key.
-- `state`: Dumps the current state of the processor.
-- `continue`: Continues emulation from where it was paused.
-- `quit`: Stops emulation and exits the emulator.

 During emulation, the emulator accepts the following keys as controller input for P1:
 - `D-Pad`: Arrow Keys.
 - `Start`: Enter.